 To the Mandarin-speaking people of the verge, they are Tīan Nán guó rén (天南国人).
 English speakers call them Tiananese.
 More informally, they have the nickname "Tians" (roughly translating to "heavenly person"), which leads to the slang name "Angels".

 A Tiananese is expected to respect his family and elders, uphold his family name and honor, conform to the norms and expectations of society, and respect and obey the authorities (who are, after all, undoubtedly only looking out for the common good).
 At the same time, entrepreneurial spirit is encouraged and respected.
 A successful business leader is expected to run his company as a good corporate citizen; generally employees are expected to show unflinching loyalty to their company which will be returned by loyalty from the company (generally in the form of job security, health care, child care, generous pensions, and other benefits).
-The education system of Tīan Nán often emphasizes getting the right answer over independent thinking or problem solving skills.
-Consequently, many Tiananese are reluctant to speak up for fear of being wrong.

 In built up urban areas, the demand for floor space means that most buildings are built on modern lines, with the multi-story edifices packed cheek-by-jowl amid the bustling crowds.
 When space is less constrained, traditional Chinese architecture is common, with its balanced and hierarchical design and sloping gabled roofs.
 Most Tiananese buildings are planned by considering the fēng shuǐ of the design, in which the flows of the spiritual essence qi are taken into consideration.
 Some merely find that the fēng shuǐ results in a pleasing and relaxing arrangement, while others believe that the proper flow of qi is vital to the well-being, prosperity, and health of the building and its inhabitants.